Fundraiser Honors Memory of Skiing Enthusiast

 HERRICK TOWNSHIP, Pa. -- Skiiers took some time from the slopes to honor one of their own.

-The seventh annual Ski for Colin event was held Sunday at Elk Mountain Ski Resort.
+The seventh annual Ski for Colin event was held Sunday at Elk Mountain Ski Resort in Susquehanna County.

-The day is in memory of Colin O'Rourke who died by suicide in 2012.
+The day is in memory of Colin O'Rourke, who died by suicide in 2012.

 Skiiers could purchase discounted lift tickets, which were donated to the cause, and there were plenty of basket raffles for visitors to try to win.